spurin/wsl-cgroupsv2/README.md

 And then once saved, issuing a `wsl --shutdown` to restart WSL

+*n.b. if you were already running Docker Desktop, you may need to manually restart it after executing a `wsl --shutdown`*

 To revert, the file can be removed or updated and again, WSL can be restarted by running `wsl --shutdown`

 To automate the setup of this process, the following can be pasted into a powershell prompt, this will create a backup of the file if it exists, modify/add the entry and then restart WSL -